 • Gender, social media, affect and (right-wing populist) politics

 • Critical qualitative methods

 Ongoing research and teaching

-My research focuses mainly on issues of right-wing populist political communication during election periods; political discourses aimed at normalizing extreme right opinions; as well as the construction and maintenance of various power hierarchies within these discourses.
+My research focuses mainly on issues of right-wing populist and extreme right political communication; political discourses aimed at normalizing extreme right opinions; as well as the construction and maintenance of various power hierarchies within anti-gender discourses.
 I examine these phenomena in a comparative perspective both in the Nordic countries, with a focus on Sweden and Finland, as well as in Central Europe, with focus on Hungary and Romania.
-I participate in the project Anti-gender campaigns in Europe: knowledge challenges, power issues (Campaigns «anti-genre» a Europe: enjeux de savoir, enjeux de pouvoir, CAGE) (AUF-IFA 2019-2020).

 Displaying of publications.
 Sorted by year, then title.